-Instructor Name: Laurel Shrawder, LVT MCC E-mail: lshrawder@mclennan.edu Office Phone Number: 254-299-8735 Cell Phone Number: 512-461-2600 Office Location: 126 Veterinary Technology Building Office/Teacher Conference Hours: Wednesday 8:00AM to 12:00PM; Friday 8:00 to 5:00PM by appointment.
-Appointments are preferred and Friday by appointment only please.
+Instructor Name: Laurel Shrawder MCC E-mail: lshrawder@mclennan.edu Office Phone Number: 254-299-8735 Cell Phone Number: 512-461-2600 Office Location: 126 Veterinary Technology Building

-Other Instruction Information: Email is the best way to contact me.
+Office/Teacher Conference Hours: By Appointment; Friday 8:00 to 5:00PM by appointment Other Instruction Information: Email is the best way to contact me.
 It is essential that you have a fully functioning MCC email account and that you check it often.
 This is the primary way that I communicate.
 You need to use your student email address as this is where emails will be sent.
 My cell phone number is provided and should only be used in important or emergent matters.